-My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?
+My God, My God, why have you forsaken Me?
+Why are you so far from helping Me, and from the words of My groaning?
 (Psalms 22:1)

 The faithfulness of God’s Word was all that stood between the Lord Jesus and everlasting torment at the hands of Satan.
 This was a terrible trial—far beyond our ability to comprehend.

-O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.
+O My God, I cry in the daytime, but you do not hear; and in the night season, and am not silent.
 (Psalms 22:2)

 Hear the sufferings of Christ!
 We are to share His sufferings, for through them we are made perfect in the knowledge of God.